osatoi/Amazon-Sales-Report/README.md

 ---

+### Python Codes.
+Python scripts were written as the needs arises to efficiently and effectively model the data set.
+---

 ### Data Analysis and Visualisation.

 Analysis were done using different analytical skills while Exploratory Data and Visualisation were carried with the Python's Seaborn and matplotlib libraries respectively.